kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 	The toplevel subvolume

 `<under deletion>`
-	The subvolume is unlinked, but not yet fully deleted.
+        The subvolume has been deleted (it's directory removed), but the subvolume metadata not not yet fully cleaned.

 `<squota space holder>`
 	For simple quota mode only.